roemvaar/cs_notes/docs/algorithms/backtracking.md

 ### 3. Goal

-At the end you are going to converge towards to a goal.
-Our goal is to reach to the base cases.
+In the end, you are going to converge toward a goal.
+Our goal is to reach the base cases.

 ### Tips